-- Any gift to the University of more than \$2 is tax deductible to the donor2. - · There is no need for the gift to be restricted to any particular purpose in the case of a university. - There is no upper limit to the deduction for a monetary gift. - There is no limit to the deduction value of most other kinds of property worth more than \$5,000. - There are some maximum and minimum parameters of value around certain kinds of property including a maximum value for donated shares in a publicly listed company.
+- Any gift to the University of more than \$2 is tax deductible to the donor. - There is no need for the gift to be restricted to any particular purpose. - There is no upper limit to the deduction for a monetary gift. - There is no limit to the deduction value of most other kinds of property worth more than \$5,000. - There are some maximum and minimum parameters of value around certain kinds of property including a maximum value for donated shares in a publicly listed company.